pi1igrim/terminal-string/README.md

 ## History

-* v1.0.0: Implemented simple syntax.
+* v1.0.0: Implemented the project.
 * v1.1.0: Unnecessary packages has been removed.
 Added project and author links.
 Improved the documentation.

 ## License